collage of mountain vistasLink to McGuire Woods: Opening Doors for Virginians with Disabilitieswww.mcguirewoods.com www.mcguirewoodsconsulting.com

 PATHS: Parking lot is gravel.
 Brick walkway to house.

 ENTRANCE: In front.
 Two 6 in. steps.
-Ramp available upon request.
+The first floor of this two story historic building is accessible through a deployable metal ramp.
 Door width 37 in.
 Door easily opens.
 Interior steps lead to second floor.

 SPECIAL SERVICES: Written scripts available of both the audio at the painting located beside the parking lot and of the building tour.